Sabbirhossain97/nodejs-markify/README.md

 - Upload .md files or paste Markdown directly
 - Convert Markdown to HTML instantly
-- Custom CSS for clean and readable design
+- Custom CSS for a clean and readable design
 - View raw HTML output
 - Download the generated HTML file